Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 Your ability to perform at altitude is strongly tied to your aerobic fitness.

-Climbers need to train consistently, and most of that training should be steady, lower intensity work.
-This doesn’t mean no effort.
+Climbers need to train frequently and consistently, and most of that training should be steady, lower to moderate intensity work.
+This doesn’t mean low effort.
 It means training long and hard enough to create fatigue, but not so hard that you can’t come back and do it again the next day.

 Regular, steady efforts improve your ability to use oxygen efficiently and sustain movement over time.
 That becomes critical when oxygen is limited at altitude.